Martin-Nyaga/termplot/README.md

   will be plotted with the same amount of space between them.
-- The `while true; do {...}; sleep INTERVAL` is pretty typical, I would like to sometime soon implement a `--command "{...}" --interval INTERVAL` which would reduce some of the boilerplate of calling some command at an interval.
+- The `while true; do {...}; sleep INTERVAL` is pretty typical, I would like to sometime soon implement a `--command "{...}" --interval INTERVAL` which would reduce some of the boilerplate of calling some command at an interval and make it easy to watch and plot.

 ## Background

-I once needed to be able to monitor the number of TCP connections in various states on my linux machine.
+I recently needed to be able to monitor the number of open TCP connections on my linux machine.
 I could get the data I needed from `ss` with some text processing but I didn't have a quick and easy way to eyeball the overall trend.

-I work with ruby, so taking
-inspiration from fantastic libraries like [Unicode Plots (Julia)](https://github.com/Evizero/UnicodePlots.jl) and [Termeter (Go)](https://github.com/atsaki/termeter), I decided to build something in
+I mainly work with ruby, so taking inspiration from fantastic libraries like [Unicode Plots (Julia)](https://github.com/Evizero/UnicodePlots.jl) and [Termeter (Go)](https://github.com/atsaki/termeter), I decided to build something in